This Instant Pot Baba Ghanoush Lebanese Eggplant Dip recipe is quick, flameless, and tastes delicious!

-Once the eggplant is charred and somewhat soft, add in the garlic, salt, and water.
+Once the eggplant is charred and somewhat soft, add the garlic, salt, and water.

 Pressure cook on High for 3 minutes, and release pressure quickly.

-- If you have too much water in the bottom when you open it, turn your Instant Pot on sauté and let some of it cook off.
+- If you have too much water at the bottom when you open it, turn your Instant Pot on sauté and let some of it cook off.

 - Add the Tahini and liquid smoke, taste and adjust as needed.

 Pour into a bowl, top with parsley and the olive oil, sprinkle with smoked paprika.

 - Serve with pita bread or raw veggies as a dip.